Flower7C3/wp-html-compression/readme.txt

 = Will this plugin slow down my page load times? =

-Yes, by about 1/1000th of a second.
+Yes, slightly.
 While you should be using **[WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/)** anyway, it will correct the issue.

 = Will Internet Explorer conditional comments be removed? =